Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Introduction

-Taken together, our findings imply that for realistic and representative real-world labor-market tasks that are text-based --- or partially text-based --- AI capabilities are already substantial and poised to expand broadly.
-But, rather than arriving in crashing waves that transform a certain set of tasks at a time, progress typically resembles a rising tide, with widespread gains across many tasks simultaneously.
-The pace of improvement we document is still rapid for attaining high, though not exceptional, success rates (e.g., \textasciitilde80\%).
-Extrapolating our estimates into the future suggests that most of the tasks that we study could reach AI success rates of 80\%-95\% by 2029 (at a minimally sufficient quality level), suggesting potentially substantial labor-market impacts as this tide continues to rise.
-At the same time, the flat (rising-tide) logistic relationship between model performance and task duration implies that achieving near-perfect performance will take considerably longer.
-This provides a window for worker adjustment, particularly in tasks with low tolerance for errors.
-We note that our estimates assume AI progress continues at the pace observed over the past two years and should therefore be interpreted as an upper-bound (i.e., particularly fast) scenario.
+We note that our estimates assume AI progress continues at the pace observed over the past years and should therefore be interpreted as an upper-bound (i.e., particularly fast) scenario.
 There are several reasons to expect a potential slowdown in AI capability growth, including limits to scaling compute, as well as possible slowdowns in hardware progress and algorithmic innovation.

+\paragraph{Related work.} Our paper connects to a growing literature measuring AI capabilities.
+Much of this literature evaluates AI systems on tasks with objective or standardized evaluation criteria, such as mathematical and coding problems, multiple-choice questions, unit tests, or reference deliverables (e.g., \textcite{hendrycks2021mmlu, srivastava2023bigbench, wang2024mmlu, jimenez2024swebench, wijk2025rebench, rein2025hcast}).
+In contrast, we study realistic labor market tasks whose outputs are inherently open-ended and are evaluated by workers with relevant on-the-job experience.
+The closest comparison is \textcite{patwardhan2025gdpval}, who compare LLM outputs against human deliverables for 44 U.S. occupations.
+We complement this work and cover more than 6,000 O*NET tasks across nearly the full U.S. occupational landscape.
+To our knowledge, this provides the broadest assessment to date of AI capabilities on realistic and representative labor market tasks.

+Our paper also relates to work studying AI automation potential and AI use. \textcite{eloundou2024gpts} use LLMs to classify the potential exposure of occupational tasks to AI, while \textcite{appel2025anthropic} and \textcite{tomlinson2025working} map AI conversations to O*NET tasks to study usage patterns.
+We complement this work by directly evaluating model performance: rather than measuring potential exposure or observed use, we ask whether LLM outputs would be accepted by workers with relevant occupational experience.